josephrhobbs/beaverstudio/README.md

 anim1 = shape1.into(shape2)
 ```

-Note that this _does not work_ on `Parametric` or `LinearAxis` objects.
+Note that this _does not work_ with `Parametric` or `LinearAxis` objects.

 #### Display

-A shape can be simply displayed using the `.display` attribute.
+Geometry can be simply displayed using the `.display` attribute.

 ```python
 anim2 = shape.display